BioinfoNet/hack-paper/document/manuscript.md

 # Conclusions {-}
 What is the take-home message from this article?
 What are the recommendations?
 - The need for a framework to guide the adoption of open science practices.
-Take note of the bariers and provide recommendations.
+Take note of the barriers and provide recommendations.
 - The need for low-cost publishing
-- The need for policies on open science that can be implemented by various insituitions.
-For example, we can provide a template that can be adopted by most instituitions
+- The need for policies on open science that can be implemented by various institutions.
+For example, we can provide a template that can be adopted by most institutions

 # Acknowledgement